 Why It May Matter for Your Research

-The relevance of RNA impurities depends significantly on your application.
+The relevance of RNA impurities depends very much on your application.
 Some experiments may tolerate a degree of impurity, particularly where qualitative data, a simple yes or no for expression for example, is the goal.
-However, for applications requiring quantitative, highly reproducible, or high-dose applications, impurity levels can become a meaningful variable.
-In gene editing, dsRNA impurities may activate innate immune pathways, triggering a cellular stress response that may reduce editing efficiency and may generate off-target effects that are difficult to distinguish from true biological signal.
+However, for applications requiring quantitative, highly reproducible, or high-dose applications, impurity levels can become a meaningful variable (Figure 2).
+In gene editing applications using mRNA for example, dsRNA impurities may activate innate immune pathways, triggering a cellular stress response that may reduce editing efficiency and may generate off-target effects.
 In protein expression studies, abortive and truncated transcripts may compete with your target mRNA for ribosomes, potentially reducing yield and introducing variability into your results.
 As shown in Figure 3, this effect becomes especially pronounced at higher mRNA concentrations, where impurities start to significantly affect protein expression levels.
 In diagnostics, impurities may interfere with assay sensitivity and specificity, introducing noise that affects the reliability of your results.
 In therapeutic development, purity requirements are at their most stringent.
 Immunogenic impurities such as dsRNA may pose safety considerations, and for high-dose mRNA therapeutics, even trace levels of dsRNA can trigger significant immune activation, potentially affecting a clinical program.
 These are important factors to account for early in development.

 The Purification Challenge